lmgithub/DataCleaningProject/CodeBook.md

 All variables in dataset are named already.
 * Measurement variables are named in Step 2, point 4.
 * Activity variables are named in Step 3, point 1.

 Dataset is in data table format.

 **Step 5.
 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.**

-1. Load subjects for training and test mesurements:
+1. Load subjects for training and test measurements:
  * 'train/subject_train.txt': Training subjects,
  * 'test/subject_test.txt': Test subjects.
 2. Merge subjects to one dataset using rows binding and name variable.